 More than 40 per cent of the male graves contained jewellery such as brooches and beads.

-The men also have what seem to be toiletries in their graves, including tweezers and razors likely used for personal grooming.
+The men from the 300s also have what seem to be toiletries in their graves, including tweezers and razors likely used for personal grooming.

 Interpreting the past through a modern lens